 Alternative Breaks are volunteer trail stewardship projects designed specifically for college student groups and young professionals.
-We have many colleges and universities interested in Alternative Breaks for 2022, so we encourage you to consider hosting an Alternative Break crew, especially if you have worked with AHS in the past and can provide housing (which is usually preferred by these groups).
-Alternative Break projects primarily take place from February-April.
+We have many colleges and universities interested in Alternative Breaks for 2023, so we encourage you to consider hosting an Alternative Break crew, especially if you have worked with AHS in the past and can provide indoor accomodations such as cabins or a bunkhouse (which is usually preferred by these groups).
+Alternative Break projects primarily take place from late February-early April.

 - Communication and selection of a crew from a pool of interested colleges and universities